 Description

 Gravity separators are used to sort materials according to density or specific gravity.
 This is important when seed and/or impurities are similar in size but different in density.
 The separator uses a vibrating perforated deck that can be tilted in two directions at various pitches.
 Air moving through the perforated deck separates the seed and any impurities by weight as the deck oscillates.
 As the materials are separated, they move into appropriate slots or containers.
 Scalping or other pre-treatments are helpful in removing excessive impurities before gravity separation.
-Seed of the same species can be separated into various size-weight classes, and many species can be cleaned to 98 or better percent purity with a gravity separator.
+Seed of the same species can be separated into various size-weight classes, and many species can be cleaned to 98% purity or better with a gravity separator.
 They are also effective for removing stones.

 References / Additional Information